catherine-miller/DarkQuest_EMCal_Test_Stand/LEDCalibration/README.md

+These scripts can be used to calibrate a SiPM with the LED pulser.

+The first step is to calibrate the LED itself.

 These scripts analyze several Janus data files from a gain scan study. plotGauss_GS fits energy distributions from one channel to a Gaussian distribution and writes the mean and the gain setting to a csv file.
 GainScan.py analyzes this CSV file and plots a curve, gain